WISDEM/WISDEM/docs/inputs/analysis_schema.rst

 ########################################

-Constraints associated with the tower design
+Constraints associated with the monopile design

-height_constraint
+pile_depth
 ========================================

-Double-sided constraint to ensure total tower height meets target hub height when adjusting section heights
+Ensures that the submerged suction pile depth meets a minimum value

 :code:`flag` : Boolean
     Activates as a design variable or constraint